 Reason #2 – Hurt Feelings

-Ego is a main ingredient in creativity.
+Ego is the main ingredient in creativity.
 We creatives believe the world needs our art, our innovative ideas, our panache.
 I’ll be the first person to tell you: I know I’m good at what I do, and I take pride in my work.

 But because we’re bound to work with people who don’t make a regular habit of acknowledging and celebrating our contributions, that same pride backfires.